 How to Partially Encrypt (Mask) Data While Preserving Format

-Using structured data encryption, which preserves format, has a ton of different use-cases.
-One common use is to replace or implement an alternative to traditional masking.
-This brief paper will walk through why you might want to do that, and once you’ve decided that it fits your use-case, it’ll guide you in the technical implementation of partial (or full) masking using structured data encryption with Ubiq.
+Using structured encryption, which preserves format, has a ton of different use-cases.
+One common use is to replace, or implement, an alternative to traditional masking.
+This brief paper will walk through why you might want to do that, and once you’ve decided that it fits your use-case, it’ll guide you in the technical implementation of partial (or full) masking using structured encryption with Ubiq.

 You can skip ahead and catch up on your own, but these other introductions will provide context: